openedx/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

    :ref:`Problem Settings`.
 #.
 Select **Save**.

-For the example problem illustrated above, the following text displays in the problem component.
+For the example problem illustrated above, the following text is displayed in the problem component.

 ::